|Add to your personal catalog|

 Health Services: All full-time students will be charged a $110 per semester College Health Center Fee.
 This fee entitles the student to unlimited visits to the Health Center and special health and wellness programming on campus.
 Prescription medications dispensed will be billed to the student at cost.

 Medical Insurance Coverage: An Accident and Sickness Insurance plan is available and will be billed automatically to all full-time students.
-The annual premium for undergraduate students is $1430 and graduates students, $1,687.
+The annual premium for students is $1498.
 Students may waive this charge by completing an online form and providing proof of coverage.
 Further information on this plan may be obtained by contacting the Business Office.